ixabolfazl/mini-php-mvc/README.md

 # mini-php-mvc
-a small php project with mvc structure with features:   Write, edit and delete articles along with categories
+## a small php project with mvc structure

+features:   Write, edit and delete articles along with categories **- Write, edit and delete articles along with categories **